AS WORLD Hearing Day approaches, a Bradford ear, nose and throat (ENT) consultant has stressed the importance of regular hearing testing.

-World Hearing Day is held on 3 March each year to raise awareness on how to prevent deafness and hearing loss – as well as to promote ear and hearing care across the world.
+World Hearing Day is held on March 3 each year to raise awareness of how to prevent deafness and hearing loss – as well as promote ear and hearing care across the world.

 Consultant ENT Surgeon Professor Chris Raine MBE is part of the team at Bradford Royal Infirmary’s (BRI) hi-tech Listening for Life Centre.
-The Centre is home to the Yorkshire Auditory Implants Service, funded by The Ear Trust, which was set up by Prof Raine after he learned of the benefits that cochlear implants could bring.
+The centre is home to the Yorkshire Auditory Implant Service, funded by The Ear Trust, which was set up by Prof Raine after he learned of the benefits cochlear implants could bring.

 He said: “At all stages in life, communication and good hearing health connect us to each other, our communities, and the world.

 “For those who have hearing loss, appropriate and timely interventions can make the world of difference, enabling them to have improved access to education, employment and communication.